Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 \item We replace the driving Brownian motion $W$ by a fractional Brownian motion $B^H$.
 Quantitative propagation of chaos results (on short time $[0,T^*]$) are proved with the same $O(k/n)$ rate for all $H\in(0,1)$, and the (locally bounded) interactions only need to have minimal regularity such that the particle systems are well-posed. \end{enumerate}

-The following table serves as a road map and indicates the position of our findings among the literature.
-The $O(k^2/n^2)$ and $O(k/n)$ rates are stated in terms of relative entropy, which implies, by Pinsker's inequality, the $O(k/n)$ and $O((k/n)^{1/2})$ rate in total variation. \\[3pt]
+The following table lists some representative literature in the study of propagation of chaos for interacting diffusion.
+It serves as a road map and indicates the position of our findings among the literature.
+The $O(k^2/n^2)$ and $O(k/n)$ rates are in terms of relative entropy, which implies, by Pinsker's inequality, the $O(k/n)$ and $O((k/n)^{1/2})$ rate in total variation.
+The enumeration is by no means exhaustive, and we refer to \cite{chaintron2021propagation} for a rather complete literature review.